jludwig75/realtek-r8126-dkms/SIGNING_JRL.md

 ## Install Key in BIOS

-Not sure if this has to be done after a BIOS update
+Enroll signing key in BIOS.
+Might need to be done after any BIOS update.
+I think so, but I'm not sure.

-1. Install key
+1. Import the signing key (public key)

 ```shell
 sudo mokutil --import MOK.der